xenses/nanotest-py/README.md

 Changes and additions in version 2
 ----------------------------------

-Nanotest v2 is a near-total rewrite, and as the major version number bump indicates, it is backward-incompatible with the version 1 API.
+Nanotest 2 is a near-total rewrite, and as the major version number bump indicates, it is backward-incompatible with the version 1 interface.

-Summarizing all changes and new capabilitis would amount to a condensed tutorial, so I recommend simply discarding everything you may know about nanotest and starting over.
+The major, incompatible changes are, in summary:

+* The module is now object-based, and exports no symbols.

+* The number of testing functions (now methods) is reduced to two.

+* The module no longer relies on subprocesses and parsing textual output.

+* Test results are now available as a report (old style) or as unparsed, JSON-formatted data.

+* `--quiet` mode no longer exists